RaphaelGuerra/raphaelguerra.com/README.md

 - Learnings: pragmatic i18n, simple PWA, content‑first design

 ## License
-Personal portfolio website — source available for reference.
+All rights reserved.
+Personal portfolio project — not for production use.